Floer-theoretic filtration on Painlev\'e Hitchin systems: Filtration from the Floer theory of a -action

 \cite{RZ1} provides many methods to obtain information on filtration $\FF^{\Fi}$, which are sometimes sufficient to completely determine it, as for the spaces considered in this paper.
 We will briefly describe some of these methods.
 Consider the connected components $\F_\a$ of the fixed locus of $\CC$-action $\Fi$:

 Each component has an $I$-linear weight decomposition of its tangent bundle,

-For the spaces considered in this paper, these are easily-computable, due to\footnote{for proof see e.g. \cite[Lemma 8.7]{RZ1}} \begin{lm} If $Y$ has an $I$-holomorphic symplectic structure $\Om_I$ with positive $\CC$-weight, $t \cdot \Om_I=t^s \Om_I$ for some integer $s>0,$ then there is a non-degenerate pairing
+For the spaces considered in this paper, these decompositions are easily-computable, due to:\footnote{for proof see e.g. \cite[Lemma 8.7]{RZ1}} \begin{lm} Fix a component $\F_\a$.
+If $Y$ has an $I$-holomorphic symplectic structure $\Om_I$ with positive $\CC$-weight, $t \cdot \Om_I=t^s \Om_I$ for some integer $s>0,$ then there is a non-degenerate pairing

 in particular $H_k \iso H_{s-k}^{\vee}.$ \end{lm}

 Cohomology of the total space and fixed loci are related due to \cite[Lemmas 3.5, 3.22]{RZ1}: \begin{prop} The $S^1$-moment map $H$ is a {\MB} function, and one has a decomposition\footnote{where the shift notation is usual -- given a graded module $A^*,$ the graded module $A^*[k]$ is defined by $A[k]^i := A^{i+k}.$}